Get a student from Automation Engineering as an intern

 - Be proactive – talk to the student or the Academy if something is not quite as expected.

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

 To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

-As the internship is a part of the Automation Engineering programme, your company has no financial obligations towards the student.
+As the internship is a part of the Automation Engineering programme, your company is not obliged to pay a salary to the intern.

 Automation Engineering is a 2-year AP degree programme, where students learn about automated facilities, programming of robots and servo and PLC systems.

 As an automation engineer, you help with the development of automated facilities.
 You are able to interpret the appropriate documentation from the concept/requirements specification, and you can prepare documentation for an automated facility/system in consultation with a customer and suppliers.
 You can independently or in cooperation with designers/engineers understand the development and installation.
 The development will be at the system level, which means that you can select the optimal hardware solution and develop software – ranging from PLC to PC to robots and servo systems.